Trump shows support for Pelosi as rift with Ocasio-Cortez deepens

 “All these people have their public whatever and their Twitter world,” she said.
 “But they didn’t have any following.
 They’re four people and that’s how many votes they got.”

-Her irritation stemmed from the decision by the four – Ms Ocasio-Cortez, Ilhan Omar of Minnesota, Massachusetts congresswoman Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan – to vote against a border funding bill late last month because they believed there were insufficient protections for migrants.
+Her irritation stemmed from the decision by the four – Ms Ocasio-Cortez, Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan – to vote against a border funding Bill late last month because they believed there were insufficient protections for migrants.

 This in turn prompted many other Democrats to hit out at their Democratic colleague.